dbohdan/pago/README.md

 - age recipients
 - SSH public keys

-A private key matching one of the recipient public keys can decrypt the password.
+A private key matching one of the recipient public keys can decrypt the password entry.
 The private keys are called "identities".
 Identities can be:
 - age identities